 How is Botox used in Dentistry?

 Botox has important clinical uses as an adjunct in TMJ and bruxism cases, and for patients with chronic TMJ and facial pain.
-Botox is also used to complement esthetic dentistry cases, as a minimally invasive alternative to surgically treating high lip line cases, denture patients who have trouble adjusting to new dentures, lip augmentation, and has uses in orthodontic cases where retraining of the facial muscles is necessary.
+Botox is also used to complement esthetic dentistry cases, as a minimally invasive alternative to surgically treating high lip line cases, denture patients who have trouble adjusting to new dentures, lip augmentation, and has used in orthodontic cases where retraining of the facial muscles is necessary.

 Can A Dentist Inject Botox?

-YES - most dentists already have experience administerting anesthetic injections in the same areas where Botox and dermal fillers are injected for cosmetic results.
+YES - most dentists already have experience administering anesthetic injections in the same areas where Botox and dermal fillers are injected for cosmetic results.
 The only difference is that you inject intraorally into these facial structures while Botox and dermal fillers injections are extraoral injections.
 Dentists inject anesthetic for a living and know how to make these injections comfortable, quick, and relatively painless for their patients.

-Dentists receive training in dental school on the facial anatomy, physiology, skeletal structures, vascular and nervous system of the face, and overall facial esthetics involved with this type of procedure.
+Dentists receive training in dental school on the facial anatomy, physiology, skeletal structures, the vascular and nervous system of the face, and overall facial esthetics involved with this type of procedure.

 Dentists are also keenly aware of the proper ratios of lips to teeth, the proper amount of teeth that should be visible in a full or partial smile, and how the teeth relate to the soft tissue surrounding the mouth.